kenjdavidson/react-native-bluetooth-classic/README.md

+# Breaking Changes Incoming

+Just as an FYI, there will be some major breaking changes coming in the next little while, specifically if you're installing directly from Github.
+Some of the changes will be:

+- **release-0.9** will be renamed to **release/0.9.x**
+- **master** will be branched to **release/0.10.x** but will remain v0.10.10 stream for now
+- **release/1.0.x** will be pushed

+## release/0.9.x

+Is now and will stay maintenence only (on a very limited basis)

+## release/0.10.x

+Will go to maintenence only (but will accept feature pull requests)

+## release/1.0.x

+Will contain some major changes:

+- Updated to have Android 8.0 minimum following Google Play guidelines
+- Converted to Typescript
+- Ideology updated to match Polidea BLE
+- Modified event structure and formats
+- Connecting to multiple devices is now allowed

+Release candidates will target Android initially while I continue work on IOS.
+Once satisfied **master** will be updated to continue development as normal.

 # react-native-bluetooth-classic

 React Native Bluetooth Classic is meand to bridge the gap found with regards to IOS Bluetooth Classic using the External Accessory framework.